I recently opened an Etsy Shop - for selling artwork; originals and prints.

 TENTS: During the night while camping, it stormed for hours.
 Thunder shook the mountains.
 Lighting flashed through the night.
 In the morning, there was an inch of snow and ice was coating everything.
 It got down to 28'F degrees.
 We didn't sleep much.
 It felt (sounded?) like our tents would flap away, even though they were properly anchored.

+STARS: Are tiny holes in the floor of heaven, or so it seemed.
+They were so very bright & beautiful.
+We got to stargaze for about 45min before storm clouds started moving in.
+We ate supper at about 8:30pm, and it got dark enough to see stars just after 9pm.
 PLANT LIFE: Hiking to Mystic, and along the switchbacks there is an abundance of plant life and trees.
 Once on the plateau, there is nothing but hardy grasses and lichens growing.
 I did, however, see some flowers blooming on the plateau at around 10,400ft.
 I identified it as the late blooming tundra-loving-cold-weather flower: the Arctic Gentian.

 SUMMIT?: We didn't make it to the summit, due to the ice, wind, and snow from the storm, and we could see more bad weather was rolling in.
 But we were in view of Granite, just over 2 miles away.
 We had a summiting plan, a rough idea of a route picked out - I talked to several people who have summited Granite, to get a idea of what works best.
 I had reference photos and notes about the climb to the top.
 We had climbing gear, a harness, ropes, etc. Though we mostly planned to "free climb" to the top.